vincentbernat/nodecastor/README.md

 # Protocol description

 There is no formal description of the protocol.
-However, you can look at `channel.js` which shows how to build low-level messages, layer by layer.
+However, you can look at `channel.js` which shows how to build low-level messages.
 The lower-level protocol is implemented directly in Chrome and the protocol is described in `cast_channel.proto`.

 The high-level protocol, used by the Chromecast extension, can be discovered by modifying the extension.
 The following code can be